-We will begin the term by continuing the work on fractions started in the Autumn term.
-We will then be moving on to time, angles, perpendicular and parallel lines and area and perimeter.
+We will begin the term by continuing the work on addition and subtraction worded problems started in the Autumn term.
+We will then be moving on to multiplication and division.

-Spring 1 - Our first unit will focus on reading stories from other cultures.
-Children will look closely at the vivid descriptions and action so they can borrow language, ideas and structure such as dialogue to use in their own writing.
-They will then write an addition episode of the story using the ideas and techniques that they have explored.
-We will then move on to persuasive writing.
-Children will develop their understanding of persuasive techniques used in advertising.
+Spring 1 - Our first unit will focus on reading stories written in narrative verse focussing on 'The Bogey Men and the Trolls Next Door'.
+Children will look closely at the vivid descriptions and actions, so they can borrow language, ideas and structure such as rhyme.
+They will then write an additional episode of the story using the ideas and techniques that they have explored.

 Spring 2 - For the second half of the spring term we will start by looking at narrative verse and then move on to explanation texts.
 Children will explore the language and organisation features or explanation texts through examples of visual, verbal and written explanations.
 They will then create their own explanations in a variety of forms.

-Spring 2 - Living things and their habitats.
-In this unit children explore a variety of ways to group, sort and classify living things.
+Spring 1 - Animals including Humans.
+In this unit children will continue to explore a variety of ways to group, sort and classify living things.
 They learn how animals are split into invertebrates and vertebrates and begin to consider the differences between living things within these classifications.
 They use and create classification keys to group, identify and name living things from a local area and beyond.
 This unit also introduces children to the idea that environments are subject to man-made and natural changes and that these changes can have a significant impact on living things.